newbie451/Exotel-Hack-the-talk-solution/README.md

 34. Chroma Deviation

-We explcitly convert the .mp3 files to .wav files using pydub.
+We explicitly convert the .mp3 files to .wav files using pydub.

 The trained data set is loaded in a pickle file so as to avoid training everytime.